mgalea/MGAReportingSchema/20200810/README.md

 * Changed regex for **emailAddr**
 * changed regex for **URL**
 * changed regex for **ISOCurrency**
+* Added element **VrsnNb** to DocumentHeaderType1 complex type.
+The document version number must be the same one as the file name

 ###  MGATypes
 * Added `<currency>` and `<BaseRate>` attributes to  **PlyrWgrActvy**